Creating a Service with Volume Discount Plans

 6. Click the arrow and then repeat the and steps to define discounts for European destinations.

-1. On the navigation menu to the left, select Service catalog and click Products.
+1. On the navigation menu on the left, select Service catalog and click Products.

 2. On the Search products panel, filter the product you wish to edit and click the product name.